-- The MMU recommends that the market rules should explicitly require that offers into the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
+- The MMU recommends that the market rules should explicitly require that offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
 The short run marginal cost should reflect opportunity cost when and where appropriate.
+The MMU recommends that the level of incremental costs includable in cost-based offers not exceed the short run marginal cost of the unit.
 (Priority: Medium.
 First reported 2009.
-Status: Not adopted.) - The MMU recommends that PJM require every market participant to make available at least one cost schedule with the same fuel type and parameters as that of their offered price schedule.
+Status: Not adopted.) - The MMU recommends that PJM require every market participant to make available at least one cost schedule based on the same hourly fuel type(s) and parameters at least as flexible as their offered price schedule.
 (Priority: Medium.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM require that the level of incremental costs includable in cost offers not exceed the unit's short run marginal cost.
-(Priority: Medium.
-First reported 2016.
 Status: Not adopted.) - The MMU recommends that PJM require that all fuel cost policies be algorithmic, verifiable, and systematic.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that Manual 15 be replaced with a straightforward description of the components of cost offers based on short run marginal costs and the correct calculation of cost offers.
+Status: Not adopted.) - The MMU recommends that Manual 15 be replaced with a straightforward description of the components of cost-based offers based on short run marginal costs and the correct calculation of cost-based offers.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends removal of all use of FERC System of Accounts in the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends the removal of all use of cyclic starting and peaking factors from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.)

-- The MMU recommends the removal of all labor costs from the Cost Development Guidelines.
+Status: Not adopted.) - The MMU recommends the removal of all labor costs from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends changing the definition of the start heat input for combined cycles to include only the amount of fuel used from firing each combustion turbine in the combined cycle to the breaker close of each combustion turbine.
+Status: Not adopted.)

+- The MMU recommends changing the definition of the start heat input for combined cycles to include only the amount of fuel used from firing each combustion turbine in the combined cycle to the breaker close of each combustion turbine.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends the removal of nuclear fuel and nonfuel operations and maintenance costs that are not short run marginal costs from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends revising the pumped hydro fuel cost calculation to include day-ahead and real-time power purchases.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends revisions to the calculation of energy market opportunity costs to incorporate all time based offer parameters and all limitations that impact the opportunity cost of generating unit output.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends removing the catastrophic designation for force majeure fuel supply limitations in Schedule 2.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that the rules governing the application of the TPS test be clarified and documented.
 (Priority: High.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation when the TPS test is failed, that markup be constant across the full MWh range of price and cost offers, that there be at least one cost-based offer using the same fuel as the available price-based offer.
+Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation when the TPS test is failed, that markup be constant across the full MWh range of price and cost-based offers, and that there be at least one cost-based offer using the same fuel as the available price-based offer.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that in order to ensure effective market power mitigation when the TPS test is failed, the operating parameters in the cost-based offer and the price-based parameter limited schedule (PLS) offer be at least as flexible as the operating parameters in the available non-PLS price-based offer, and that the price-MW pairs in the price-based PLS offer be exactly equal to the price-based non-PLS offer.
+Status: Not adopted.) - The MMU recommends that in order to ensure effective market power mitigation when the TPS test is failed, the operating parameters in the cost-based offer and the price-based parameter limited schedule (PLS) offer be at least as flexible as the operating parameters in the available price-based non-PLS offer, and that the price-MW pairs in the price-based

+PLS offer be exactly equal to the price-based non-PLS offer.
 (Priority: High.
 First reported 2015.
 Status: Not adopted.)